 In and Around the Parish (Security News here)

-Lickey and Blackwell Parish Council currently have vacancies: we nees a Councillor (for Lickey Grange Ward), a footpath warden and a tree warden.
-Please contact EO if you are interested/ for more information here
+Lickey and Blackwell Parish Council currently have vacancies: we currently are looking for willing volunteers to become co-opted Parish Councillors.
+We have vacancies for Shepley and Lickey Grange Wards.
+We also have volunteer vacancies for a tree warden.
+Please contact EO if you are interested/ for more information see here

 We have had a couple of incidents of fly tipping in the Parish – to report to Bromsgrove district Council click here